The Young Doctors: United Kingdom

-New Zealand broadcasts
+New Zealand

-In New Zealand The Young Doctors was aired on TV2.
-On Monday, 22 February 1982, the first episode was broadcast at 5.30pm.
+In New Zealand, The Young Doctors was aired on TV2.
+On Monday 22 February 1982, the first episode was broadcast at 5.30pm.
 From 19 July 1982, it was moved to the 6pm slot.
 To make way for Sons and Daughters, the series was moved from 6pm to a 'double episode' format at 6.30pm on a Tuesday and Wednesday evening from 11 February 1986.
 It reverted to half hour, weekday episodes in the 5.15pm slot from 4 August until 12 December 1986, and then to double episodes in the 5.05-5.55pm slot from 15 December 1986 until 6 February 1987.
 From 9 February 1987, the series was moved to TV One and reverted to half hour episodes at 5.15pm.
 The final episode was broadcast on Wednesday 27 May 1987.

 Remake

 In November 2007, the Nine Network announced plans to remake the series in conjunction with FremantleMedia.
 Originally, it was set to be broadcast in 2008 but due to script delays, the premiere date had been pushed back to 2009.
 The remake was set to be named Young Doctors (minus "The").
 However, at the end of 2008, the Nine Network officially passed on the idea.
 The network decided against the remake, instead, confirming a second series of the popular Australian drama Underbelly.
 FremantleMedia is currently searching for another television station to contract the programme.